hitorifurukawa/proot-distro-mods/distro-tutorial/debian.md

 # This tutorial is for Debian!
 - This tutorial was made in Debian 12 (Bookworm)
-- This tutorial is expected to work with later versions of Debian (such as Debian 13, Trixie)
-- This tutorial is also expected to work with previous versions of Debian (such as Debian 11, Bullseye)
+- This tutorial is expected to work with previous versions of Debian (such as Debian 11, Bullseye)
+- Unfortunately, this tutorial is not functional on Debian 13 (Trixie)

+## Note
+Please apply the addsomedistro patch from the parent directory first beforehand! and replace all "debian" in the commands with "debookworm" or "debullseye" to point out the Debian versions that are supported with this tutorial.

+Currently working on a workaround supporting Debian 13!

 ## Installing Debian
 Use the following command to install the latest stable release of Debian: